 As well as being sugar-free, you won’t find any palm oil or gluten either.
 What’s more, all Vegums products are certified vegan by The Vegan Society.
-As such, they only use only plant-derived ingredients, gelling agents, and colourings.
+As such, it uses only plant-derived ingredients, gelling agents, and colourings.

-Buy Vegums A to Z Vegan Multivitamins from Planet Organic for £29.95* for 120 gummies.
+Buy Vegums A to Z Vegan Multivitamins from Sephora UK from £15.95 for 60 gummies.

 Vegan Vitamin D

 Vitamin D helps support a normal immune system, aids normal muscle function, and helps maintain normal bones and teeth.
 There may also be a link between vitamin D deficiency and depression and seasonal affective disorder.

 If you need to supplement with vitamin D, then BetterYou’s D1000 Vegan Vitamin D oral spray is a convenient way to maintain your vitamin D levels without having to swallow any pills.
 Simply spray the peppermint-flavoured solution in your mouth once each day – either underneath the tongue or on the inside of your cheek for the best absorption.

 Conveniently, BetterYou’s Vegan Vitamin D spray does not have to be refrigerated or be taken with food or at a set time of day.
 You simply just have to find a time that fits best with your daily routine.
 I keep mine in my bathroom cabinet and take it after I have cleaned my teeth in the morning.

 The 15ml bottle looks small, but it delivers 100 doses – giving you 25μg (1000 IU) of vegan vitamin D per daily serving.